lunas/clean-uci-har-dataset/codebook.md

- # Code book
+# Code book for the UCI-HAR data set
- (a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md)

 ## Background